ozgemeva/house-price-ml-pipeline/README.md

 # House Price ML Pipeline
-Production-style machine learning pipeline built from scratch using Python.
+A production-style machine learning pipeline built from scratch using Python, focused on understanding how data quality impacts model performance.

+## Project Motivation
+Most beginners focus on building models.
+In this project, I focused on something more important:
+Understanding how data, features, and targets shape model behavior.
+This project is not about achieving high accuracy.It is about building a solid foundation for reliable machine learning systems.

 ## Project Overview
 This project implements an end-to-end machine learning workflow for house price prediction, including:

-- Modular data loading
+- Data loading with modular structure
+- Exploratory Data Analysis (EDA)
-- Exploratory data analysis (EDA)
+- Missing data analysis and cleaning
+- Duplicate detection and removal
-- Target skew analysis
+- Target distribution analysis
-- Feature engineering (log transformation)
+- Log transformation to handle skewness
-- Config-driven pipeline structure
+- Config-driven pipeline design

 The goal is to demonstrate clean project architecture and reproducible ML workflow design.